NHSDigital/dotnet-mesh-client/README.md

-the parameters will need to be updated for your specific mailboxes and environments. the certificate will need to be converted or created as a `.pfx` file that stores both the certificate and the private key.
+the parameters will need to be updated for your specific mailboxes and environments. the certificate will need to be converted or created as a `.pfx` file that stores both the certificate and the private key. the serverSideCertificateCollection should be populated with the certificates of the MESH side server, This is to ensure the host connected to is the expected host.

 ```c#
         services.AddMeshClient(_ => _.MeshApiBaseUrl = 'MESHURL')